marcnol/pyHiM/docs/source/user_guide/script.md

 ### process_segmentMasks3D.py

-Projects the 3D labeled numpy arrays produced by segmentMasks3D, and replaces those produced by segmentMasks
+Script used to 2D-project the 3D-labeled numpy array images generated by segmentMasks3D.
+By running this script, you will replace the output files produced by segmentMasks (2D labeled masks).

 ```
 Usage: process_segmentMasks3D.py
 ```

 ### trace_combinator.py
-This script takes the JSON file with folders where datasets are stored.
-It searches for Trace files calculated with the expected methods, loads them, and combines them into a single table that is outputed to buildPWDmatrix folder.
+This script combines trace tables from different experiments/ROIs together into a single trace table.
+The folders containing the trace tables of the experiments to be combined are provided in as a JSON file.
+The possibility to selecting only a subset of trace tables within the folders provided is allowed using the `methods` parameter.
+Merged trace table is outputed to the buildPWDmatrix folder.

 Outputs: ChromatinTraceTable() object, and output .ecsv formatted file with assembled trace tables.